-As NPR's Rob Stein reports, the FDA has accuracy concerns.
+NPR's Rob Stein has the details.

 Rob Stein, NPR News.
 Transcript provided by NPR, Copyright NPR.